harunpehlivan/Chrome-Webpad/lib/_Modules.md

 ## Usage
  - Files for sub modules are copied and irrelevant files are deleted
- - Intentionally not using GIT submodules as its slow as irritating
+ - Intentionally not using GIT submodules as its slow and irritating
  - Any modifications to modules are made as a copy in a separate folder named [module]_Custom and the folder structure remains the same

 ## Module List